THE-RAF/Mirrors-4-hours/mirrors/guidelines/design-document.md

   A fixed viewer position receives light rays from both real and virtual objects.
 It is used to trace visual paths and determine perceived object positions.

 - **Virtual Reflections**
-  Mirrors reflect objects and **other mirrors**, forming **virtual rooms** through recursive spatial inversion.
+  Mirrors reflect objects and **other mirrors**, forming **virtual rooms** through recursive spatial inversion (linear transformations).
 Each reflection creates a new virtual copy of all contained elements.

 - **User Interaction**
   Clicking on any virtual object will: